Update 19/12/2015: I've just sold Lolo and waved her goodbye!!

-So, I am going back to a Valley Etain, which is the boat I had before.
+So, I am going back to a Valley Etain, which is the boat I had before the Nordkapp.
+The Etain has a higher deck and consequently is far less strain on my knee.
 I paddled a demo last weekend and spent 3+ hours ripping up the surf in Anglesey.
-We had a great time and I could walk at the end of the session.
-In fact I don’t remember thinking about walking until afterwards.
+We had a great time and I could actually walk at the end of the session.
+In fact I don't remember thinking about walking until sometime after!

 My new Etain is not going to be Carbon/Kevlar and will be yellow on white.
 Although I'm excited about getting a new Etain, I am still sad saying goodbye to the Nordkapp.
 We had some good times.
 At least I am confident she is going to a good home.